 I had the honour and pleasure to cook with Mark Wiens of Migrationology.com and Eatingthaifood.com!
 We made a NEW and IMPROVED recipe for one of my all-time-most-popular dish on Hot Thai Kitchen!
-Pla Gapong Neung Manao, a classic dish in any Thai seafood restaurant you go to, and it happens to be one of the easiest and quickest Thai dishes you can make at home.
+Pla Gapong Neung Manao, a classic fish dish in any Thai seafood restaurant you go to, and it happens to be one of the easiest and quickest Thai dishes you can make at home.
 So give a try and let me know what you think!
 Visit Mark's YouTube channel here and make sure to subscribe to him if you haven't already!

 Watch The Full Video Tutorial!

-All my recipes come with step-by-step video tutorials with extra tips not mentioned in the blog post, so make sure you watch the video below to ensure success - and if you enjoy the show, please consider subscribing to my YouTube channel.
+All my recipes come with step-by-step video tutorials with extra tips not mentioned in the blog post, so make sure you watch the video to ensure success.
+If you enjoy them, consider subscribing to the YouTube Channel to not miss an episode.
 Thank you!

-1 Tbsp finely chopped palm sugar
+- 1 Tbsp finely chopped palm sugar

-4 Tbsp lime juice
+- 4 Tbsp lime juice

-3 Tbsp fish sauce
+- 3 Tbsp fish sauce

-1 head garlic, chopped
+- 1 head garlic, chopped

-Thai chilies, to taste, finely chopped
+- Thai chilies, to taste, finely chopped

-10-15 sprigs cilantro, chopped
+- 8-10 sprigs cilantro, chopped

-1 stalk Chinese celery, cut into 1-inch pieces
+- 1 stalk Chinese celery, cut into 1-inch pieces

 - Barramundi (Asian sea bass) is the most common fish used for this recipe, but it will work will with any other white fish such as tilapia, branzino or sea bass.